aphelly/aphelly.github.io/_posts/2020-07-18-fibonacci.md

 -\left( \frac{1 - \sqrt{5}}{2}\right) ^{n}\right]}
 $$

-Yay!
-We did it.
+Awesome, there we have it!
 This exercise demonstrates just how useful basic linear algebra techniques, such as matrix diagonalisation, can be.

 **Bonus exercise:** We can now use the derived result above to find what the ratio between two successive terms of the Fibonacci sequence approaches as the terms get larger and larger.